-- The total net position, which represents the residual interest in the Airport Board assets and deferred outflows of resources after liabilities and deferred inflows of resources are deducted, increased by \$7,242,266 or 7.36% from last fiscal year. - The Airport Board took over as of July 1st of 2018 the full operation of the fuel farm facility that provides fuel and glycol to the fixed based operator and the airlines at Board approved fees. - As of the close of the fiscal year, the Airport Board's unrestricted cash and investments balance was \$4,159,207 (excluding PFCs and CFCs).
-Of this, \$808,797 was invested in Certificates of Deposit in a federally insured institution, having maturities of greater than three months. - At the close of the fiscal year, the Airport Board's passenger facility charge ("PFC") remaining cash balance was \$2,302.
-This PFC balance is restricted for spending in accordance with the Airport Board's PFC applications, and as approved by the Federal Aviation Administration. - The Airport Board's total long-term debt excluding the unfunded pension and compensated absences increased by \$8,767,136 during the current fiscal year.
+- The total net position, which represents the residual interest in the Airport Board's assets and deferred outflows of resources after liabilities and deferred inflows of resources are deducted, increased by \$13,976,505 or 12.35% from last fiscal year. - As of the close of the fiscal year, the Airport Board's unrestricted cash and investments balance was \$21,692,800 (excluding PFCs and CFCs).
+Of this, \$810,323 was invested in Certificates of Deposit in a federally insured institution, having maturities of greater than three months. - The Airport Board's total long-term debt excluding the unfunded pension and compensated absences decreased by \$2,771,546 during the current fiscal year. - With the start of the summer tourist season in 2020, the Airport Board's total operating revenue rebounded back from the negative economic impacts of the COVID-19 pandemic from the previous year resulting in an increase by \$3,425,184 during the year. - The Airport Board welcomed new air carriers Alaska Airlines, Allegiant Airlines and Sun Country as well as the return of Frontier Airlines this year, and adding Boston and Charlotte as new destinations, resulting in an overall increased in airline landing fees and rent by \$1,483,061 over last fiscal year. - The increase on inbound passengers also resulted in increased rental car revenue and related fees by \$1,002,756 compared to last year.

 Overview of the Financial Statements.
-This discussion and analysis are intended to serve as an introduction to the Airport Board's financial statements.
-The Airport Board's financial statements are comprised of basic financial statements which include all revenue and expenses, required supplementary information reflecting changes in employer's share of net pension liability and employer's contributions and supplementary information.
+The discussion and analysis are intended to serve as an introduction to the Airport Board's financial statements.
+The Airport Board's financial statements are comprised of basic financial statements which include all assets, deferred outflows, liabilities, deferred inflows, revenue and expenses, required supplementary information reflecting changes in employer's share of net pension liability and employer's contributions and supplementary information.
 In addition, this financial report includes a schedule of passenger facility charges collected and expended, a single audit section listing all Federal grants, a report on compliance with the Uniform Guidance, and a summary of the auditor's findings.

 Basic Financial Statements.
-The Basic Financial Statements are made up of four components: (1) Statement of Net Position, at page 9-10; (2) Statement of Revenues, Expenses and Changes in Net Position, at pages 11-12; (3) Statement of Cash Flows, at pages 13-14; and (4) Notes to Financial Statements, at pages 15-28.
+The Basic Financial Statements are made up of four components: (1) Statement of Net Position, at page 9-10; (2) Statement of Revenues, Expenses and Changes in Net Position, at pages 11-12; (3) Statement of Cash Flows, at pages 13-14; and (4) Notes to Financial Statements, at pages 15-29.
 These are designed to provide readers with a broad overview of the Airport Board's finances, in a manner similar to a private sector business.